 Whereas prospects for effectively reforming the media’s legal framework and the judiciary practice in favour of freedom of expression and safety of journalists may be limited at this point in time, there is, however, space and determination to advance an agenda for enhancing legal and structural reforms over time.

-The publication is published as part of the MENA Media Law Reform initiative supported by International Media Support, which is a central online forum that brings together legal experts, civil society organisations and other stakeholders to address and advocate for much needed legal and regulatory reforms of the media.
+The publication is published as part of the MENA Media Law Reform initiative supported by International Media Support as part of the Danish-Arab Partnership Programme (DAPP).
+The Media Law Reform Initiative is a central online forum that brings together legal experts, civil society organisations and other stakeholders to address and advocate for much needed legal and regulatory reforms of the media.

 Vigilance for Democracy and the Civic State, also known in Arabic as Yakadha, is a Tunisian association that defends and promotes freedom of expression and media freedom in Tunisia and in the MENA region.

-International Media Support (IMS) is a non-profit organizsation that works to support local media in countries affected by armed conflict, human insecurity and political transition.
+International Media Support (IMS) is a non-profit organisation that works to support local media in countries affected by armed conflict, human insecurity and political transition.
 Visit: www.mediasupport.org